Suarez grins at 'fake news' ahead of next move

 New Barcelona coach Ronald Koeman has reportedly told Suarez he can leave the club, a move that did not aid close friend Lionel Messi's strained relationship with the Blaugrana.

-Suarez has been linked with a host of potential suitors - including Ajax and Inter Miami - but is said to be nearing a switch to the Serie A champion.
+Suarez has been linked with a host of potential suitors - including Ajax and Inter Miami - but is said to be nearing a switch to the Serie A champions.

-🔜 @luissuarez9 is reportedly on the cusp of a move to @juventus, but how would the @fcbarcelona star fare in Turin? . . . #seriea #suarez #luissuarez #football #football #soccer #italy #barca #fcbarcelona #laliga #fcb #spain #italy #turin #europe #transferwindow #footballtransfers

 But the Uruguay international posted a cryptic message on his Instagram story as he continued to train with Barca.